debinix/openjensen/README.md

 inludes both the DB2 SQL relational database manager as well the required SQL pre-processor.
 Some limitation apply, which above solution does not have otherwise it is *free to develop, free to deploy, free to distribute*.
-This path have not been explored in depth, though.
+This path have not been explored at all, though.